Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 focuses on view caching and render performance to minimize the number of remote calls needed on each request.

 Surf also has native support for the CMIS standard (Content Management Interoperability Services), an industry-adopted API for talking to ECM systems.
-Alfresco Content Services provides the leading open-source CMIS implementation, as well as an entire suite of tools around CMIS authoring and delivery.
+Content Services provides the leading open-source CMIS implementation, as well as an entire suite of tools around CMIS authoring and delivery.
 Surf is an ideal presentation technology for CMIS content delivery.